ess-dmsc-dram/documents/mantid/instrument-discussions/diffraction.md

   - Powder: 1D and 2D live view
   - Single crystal: Q-space display and HKL lists do not need to be live

+## Future

+- Filter out scattering from anything but the sample, using trajectories seen in 3D detectors